-The Investment strategy involves investing across Equity, Debt and Commodity instruments with an aim to generate income /capital appreciation.
-QMML's predictive analytics toolbox formulates a multidimensional research perspective to the three asset classes.
+QMML's predictive analytics toolbox formulates a multidimensional research perspective to various asset classes.
 Research has shown that optimal entry and exit points into various asset classes can be identified through the identification of bouts of extreme greed and fear in the market.
 QMML differentiates itself by not only being able to identify bouts of greed and fear, but by its ability to quantify bouts of euphoria and capitulation.
+This helps guide us in identifying the optimal level of cash/debt allocation in the scheme.